 The ghost story 1840-1920: A cultural history examines the British ghost story within the political contexts of the long nineteenth century.
 By relating the ghost story to economic, national, colonial and gendered contexts’ it provides a critical re-evaluation of the period.
 The conjuring of a political discourse of spectrality during the nineteenth century enables a culturally sensitive reconsideration of the work of writers including Dickens, Collins, Charlotte Riddell, Vernon Lee, May Sinclair, Kipling, Le Fanu, Henry James and M.R.
 James.
 Additionally, a chapter on the interpretation of spirit messages reveals how issues relating to textual analysis were implicated within a language of the spectral.
 This book is the first full-length study of the British ghost story in over 30 years and it will be of interest to academics, graduate students and advanced undergraduates working on the Gothic, literary studies, historical studies, critical theory and cultural studies.

 This introductory study provides a thorough grounding in both the history of Gothic literature and the way in which Gothic texts have been (and can be) critically read.
 The book opens with a chronology and an introduction to the principal texts and key critical terms, followed by four chapters: The Gothic Heyday 1760-1820; Gothic 1820-1865; Gothic Proximities 1865-1900; and the Twentieth Century.
 The discussion examines how the Gothic has developed in different national contexts and in different forms, including novels, novellas, poems, and films.
 Each chapter concludes with a close reading of a specific text – Frankenstein, Jane Eyre, Dracula and The Silence of the Lambs– to illustrate the ways in which contextual discussion informs critical analysis.
 The book ends with a conclusion outlining possible future developments within scholarship on the Gothic.
-Key Features * Provides a single, comprehensive and accessible introduction to Gothic literature * Offers a coherent account of the historical development of the Gothic in a range of literary and national contexts * Introduces the ways in which critical theories of class, gender, race and national identity have been applied to Gothic texts *Includes an outline of essential resources and a guide to further reading
+The book: provides a single, comprehensive and accessible introduction to Gothic literature; offers a coherent account of the historical development of the Gothic in a range of literary and national contexts; introduces the ways in which critical theories of class, gender, race and national identity have been applied to Gothic texts; and includes an outline of essential resources and a guide to further reading.

-Victorian Demons: Medicine, Masculinity and the Gothic at the fin-de- siècle.(Manchester University Press, 2004).
+Victorian Demons: Medicine, Masculinity and the Gothic at the fin-de- siècle (Manchester: Manchester University Press, 2004)

 Victorian demons provides the first extensive exploration of largely middle-class masculinities in crisis at the fin de siècle.
 It analyses how ostensibly controlling models of masculinity became demonised in a variety of literary and medical contexts, revealing the period to be much more ideologically complex than has hitherto been understood, and makes a significant contribution to Gothic scholarship.
 Andrew Smith demonstrates how a Gothic language of monstrosity, drawn from narratives such as The Strange Case of Dr Jekyll and Mr Hyde and Dracula, increasingly influenced a range of medical and cultural contexts, destabilising these apparently dominant masculine scripts.
 He provides a coherent analysis of a range of examples relating to masculinity drawn from literary, medical, legal and sociological contexts, including Joseph Merrick (‘The Elephant Man’), the Whitechapel murders of 1888, Sherlock Holmes’s London, the writings and trials of Oscar Wilde, theories of degeneration and medical textbooks on syphilis.

-Gothic Radicalism: Literature, Philosophy and Psychoanalysis in the Nineteenth Century.
-(Macmillan, 2000).
+Gothic Radicalism: Literature, Philosophy and Psychoanalysis in the Nineteenth Century (New York: Macmillan, 2000)

 Gothic Radicalism: Literature, Philosophy and Psychoanalysis in the Nineteenth Century has been acknowledged by reviewers as being the first book to properly explore the relationship between Romantic and Victorian Gothic literature by examining how the Gothic critically engaged with eighteenth century theories of sublimity and nineteenth century models of subjectivity.

-The Victorian Gothic: an Edinburgh Companion.
-(Edinburgh University Press, 2012).
-Co-edited with William Hughes.
+The Victorian Gothic: an Edinburgh Companion (Edinburgh: Edinburgh University Press, 2012) Co-edited with William Hughes

-The Female Gothic: New Directions.
-(Palgrave, 2009).
-Co-edited with Diana Wallace.
+The Female Gothic: New Directions (New York: Palgrave, 2009) Co-edited with Diana Wallace

 This rich and varied collection of essays makes a timely contribution to critical debates about the Female Gothic, a popular but contested area of literary studies.
 The contributors revisit key Gothic themes – gender, race, the body, monstrosity, metaphor and motherhood – to open up new directions for criticism, while two essays on Scottish and Welsh Gothic represent the latest work in these new areas.
 Writers discussed range from central figures such as Ann Radcliffe, Charlotte Brontë, and Angela Carter, and neglected figures like the authors of the ‘Northanger novels’, to writers who are rarely discussed as ‘Gothic’ such as Iris Murdoch, Toni Morrison and Iain Banks.
 An Introduction surveying criticism on the Female Gothic and an essay on the institutionalisation of Gothic Studies provide invaluable contextualisation.

-Queering the Gothic.
-(Manchester University Press, 2009).
-Co-edited with William Hughes.
-(Nominated for the Allan Lloyd Smith prize).
+Queering the Gothic (Manchester: Manchester University Press, 2009) Co-edited with William Hughes (Nominated for the Allan Lloyd Smith prize)

 Queering the Gothic is the first multi-authored book concerned with the developing interface between Gothic criticism and queer theory.
 Considering a range of Gothic texts produced between the eighteenth century and the present, the contributors explore the relationship between reading Gothically and reading Queerly, making this collection both an important reassessment of the Gothic tradition and a significant contribution to scholarship on queer theory.
 Writers discussed include William Beckford, Matthew Lewis, Mary Shelley, George Eliot, George Du Maurier, Oscar Wilde, Eric, Count Stenbock.
 E. M. Forster, Antonia White, Melanie Tem, Poppy Z. Brite, and Will Self.
 There is also exploration of non-text media including an analysis of Michael Jackson’s pop videos.
 Arranged chronologically, the book establishes links between texts and periods and examines how conjunctions of ‘queer’, ‘gay’, and ‘lesbian’ can be related to, and are challenged by, a Gothic tradition.
 All of the chapters were specially commissioned for the collection, and the contributors are drawn from the forefront of academic work in both Gothic and Queer Studies.